-Identify inaccurate beliefs related to rejection and replace them with accurate beliefs.
-One key aspect of managing anger stemming from past rejection is identifying inaccurate beliefs that stem from past rejection, and replacing them with accurate beliefs.
-Otherwise, these distorted beliefs can interfere with healthy personality and relationship functioning, and thus contribute to feelings of depression, loneliness, anxiety, fear, toxic shame, false guilt, and more anger.
+One key aspect of managing anger stemming from rejection is identifying inaccurate beliefs (such as: "I deserve to be rejected;" "I'm worthless;" "Nobody is trustworthy").
+Thoughts such as these often stem from rejection, but they need to be replaced with more accurate beliefs.
+Otherwise, these distorted beliefs are likely to interfere with healthy social and emotional functioning, and thus contribute to feelings of depression, loneliness, anxiety, fear, toxic shame, false guilt, and more anger.